NEW: Croatia's Prime Minister says the news "looks horrible"

-Images posted online seem to show a beheaded Tomislav Salopek, a Croatian national, officials from various countries and the SITE Intelligence Group
+Images posted online seem to show a beheaded Tomislav Salopek, a Croatian national, officials from various countries and the SITE Intelligence Group said Wednesday.

 As has been the case before with ISIS beheadings, there was no immediate or definitive proof such as DNA evidence that Salopek had been killed.
 CNN could not independently confirm the authenticity of the image.